 Wir freuen uns auf Abstracts für Beiträge bis zum 15.
-April.
+Juli 2017.

 Workshop: Regional conflicts and contested spatial identities in the digital sphere